rgwch/extralexis/README.md

 ### Wrapper

-For Linux and Mac Systems, there's a simple wrapper to launch the converter, modify AppArmor and export: `./run.sh -p 1234` will set AppArmor restrictions to 0, launch `node dist/index.js -p 1234`, and reset the AppArmor restrictions to 1.
+For Linux Systems, there's a simple wrapper to launch the converter, modify AppArmor and export: `./run.sh -p 1234` will set AppArmor restrictions to 0, launch `node dist/index.js -p 1234`, and reset the AppArmor restrictions to 1.

 ## Acknowledgement